anilmainali/wilsonmar.github.io/_posts/2016-03-06-evangelist-job-description.md

 at a high-growth company in a rapidly emerging open source infrastructure category.

 * In five years, the chance to say you “got in early” into one of the pioneers!

-* Competitive salary, health benefits, equity, and matching 401(K) plans.
+* Equity

+* Matching 401(K) plans
 (We pay for parking tickets in San Francisco’s Mission District, too.)

+* 100% employer paid premiums for medical, dental, life insurance, disability
+* Commuter benefits for public transit and bicycle commuters

+* Free lunches, dinners, and fully stocked snacks & beverages
 * Wellness initiatives (incentive programs, fitness classes)

-* Catered meals, endless snacks and drinks

 * Free gym membership with shuttle service, onsite cardio gym, company organized and sponsored sports and leagues.

+* Lounge areas with ping pong, foosball, pinball, and arcade games
 * Monthly happy hours
+* Company ski trips, boat parties, BBQs, happy hours, game nights ... just to name a few!
+* Volunteer opportunities and extra PTO for community work.

+* Flexible vacation - take time off when you need it

 * Casual dress code

 * Employee development opportunities

-* Volunteer opportunities and extra PTO for community work.

 ## Summary